jamesleemeredith/Box-Office-Analysis/README.md

 Our analysis began by understanding and cleaning the datasets provided.
 Different types of information were scattered throughout each dataset.
 So it was important for us to understand what information came from which dataset:
 - IMDB:
-    - Base movie info
+    - Basic movie info
     - Run Time
-    - AKA's (used to separate by regon, want US based only)
     - Directors
+    - Writers
+    - Movie Ratings
+    - Genre
+    - AKA's (which helped us filter by region)
 - The Numbers DB (TNDB)
+    - Production Budget
-    - Budgets
+    - Domestic Gross
-    - Worldwide Profits
+    - Foreign Gross
 - Box Office Mojo (BOM)
-    - Worldwide gross
+    - Worldwide Gross
-- Rotten Tomatoes
+- Rotten Tomatoes 2 datasets
     - Movie Ratings (R, PG-13, PG, etc)
     - Approval Ratings
+    - Genre
 <br>
-We opted out of using The Movie Database(TMDB) because it had only information based on popularity on their website.
+* We opted out of using The Movie Database(TMDB) because it had only information based on popularity on their website.
 We found this to be too abstract and a biased representation of movie-goers.
+* The IMBD dataset is too large of a file to upload to github unzipped.
 <br>

 ## Methods